top of page

 • Writer's pictureS.J.

 Some of the faults in Inheritance do come down to the writing and crafts as well which of course doesn't help.
-The information alluded earlier comes from events from the film but the characters are without any - they continue to do dumb things for plot's sake, Lauren is somehow the older sibling despite the casting choices and everything about Pegg's character is just so predictable.
+The information alluded earlier comes from events from the film but the characters are without any—they continue to do dumb things just for the sake of the plot as Lauren is somehow the older sibling despite the casting choices and everything about Pegg's character is just so predictable.
 Pegg, to be fair, isn't getting any favours as the character is void of interest and the wig-facial hair combo is very distracting in every way possible.
 Lauren is also a character who gets thrown to the wolves due to decisions about what to tell about her, her husband and child serve no emotional purpose and that is something you can't get from slick lawyer suits.
 None of the movie's mysteries ever feel like worth solving.

 Smileys: Pacing